SoftUni-Internal/interactive-content/EN/00-Unit-Testing/01-Unit-Testing.md

 Then we sort the array.

-Finally, we write an if statement where we check if the array has been sorted as we expected.
+Finally, we write an if statement, where we check if the array has been sorted as expected.

-Use the `JSON.stringify()` method to convert to a string and compare it with the expected output, which is `[-2,2,4,15]`.
+Use the `JSON.stringify()` method to convert to a string and compare it with the expected output - `[-2,2,4,15]`.

 ```js live
 function sortNums(arr) {